 - Dry brush your skin with a loofa sponge or natural bristle brush.
 Experts suggest brushing in a motion that moves towards the heart.

-What are other ways to detoxify the body?
+What are some other ways to detoxify the body?

 Take herbs.
 Many people prefer to take herbs as part of their daily vitamin and nutrient routine.
 Herbs are effective for eliminating toxins from the body, though experts recommend telling your doctor and pharmacist before taking herbs to make sure that they do not interfere with traditional medicines.
 Herbs that are commonly used for detoxifying the body include: Alfalfa, Aloe Leaf, Burdock Root, Dandelion Root, Cascara Sagrada Bark, Marshmallow Root, Milk Thistle, Rhubarb Root, Sarsaparilla and Slippery Elm bark.
 Many of these herbs can also be found in teas which you can drink on a regular basis.

-Activated Charcoal is also used for removing toxins and purifying the body.
-For more information on how to use it, ask an expert at your local health food store.
+Try activated charcoal for removing toxins and purifying the body.
+For more information on how to use activated charcoal, ask an expert at your local health food store.

 Head to the spa.
-Get a massage (told you so) or hit the sauna.
+Get a massage or hit the sauna.
+(Not a bad way to detox, am I right??)
 Some spas now have Far Infrared Saunas, which use harmless rays to increase sweat production for releasing toxins through the skin.
 Try a body wrap, a technique that has been used for centuries for detoxifying the body.
 Get an iconic foot bath, which eliminates toxins through your feet by soaking them in a tub of water which contains currents that attract metals.
 After any of these spa treatments, make sure you drink lots of water to rehydrate your body.

 Use a detox supplement packet.
 While this was not the right method for me, many people choose to cleanse using supplement packs.
 They can be purchased at health food stores, pharmacies and even in many supermarkets.
 These cleansing packets typically include a three day, seven day or fourteen day schedule.
 They usually contain pills made of detoxifying nutrients and ingredients.
 The vast majority of detoxification kits are safe to use, though they may contain herbs and you should notify your doctor before taking them.